 Fact 1: Not All Crimes Can Be Expunged

-According to Texas law, only some records are eligible for expunction,
+According to Texas law, only some records are eligible for expunction, including the following:

 - Arrests for crimes that were never charged